Get Help Today(877) 648-4288

 Xanax is the brand-name for alprazolam, a Benzodiazepine which doctors prescribe to treat generalized anxiety disorder and panic attacks.
 Throughout the world, Xanax is one of the most commonly-prescribed medications for anxiety.
 In the United States, Xanax is a Schedule IV controlled substance.
 It is illegal to possess Xanax without a prescription.
 While Xanax helps many people feel calm under stress, the drug also poses risks for side-effects, overdose, and dependence.
 One of the most common forms of Xanax is what is called a “bar.”

 Alprazolam can exist in several forms, including as a liquid, a disintegrating tablet, or a pill.
 Xanax bars are rectangular alprazolam pills which weigh usually 2 milligrams.
 Brand-name Xanax bars are white.
 Generic alprazolam bars are typically yellow, green, or blue.
-Unlike other Xanax bars, blue Xanax bars weigh 1 milligram.
+Blue Xanax bars weigh 1 milligram.
 The heavier a Xanax bar, the more alprazolam it contains.
 Strictly-speaking, round or elliptical alprazolam pills are not Xanax bars.
 They also tend to weigh less.
 For example, purple, pink, and orange Xanax pills are usually round.
 A purple Xanax pill weighs 1 milligram, while pink and orange Xanax pills only weigh 0.5 milligrams.

 Most Xanax bars are indented in one or two places to allow a person to break them apart for smaller doses.
 Some Xanax bars can be divided into as many as four pieces to provide four doses of 0.5 or 0.25 milligrams.
 “Planks,” “zanies,” and “school buses” (for yellow pills) are common slang terms for Xanax bars.

-The Effects of Xanax Bars
+The Effects Of Xanax Bars

 Like most Benzodiazepines, Xanax bars amplify the potency of GABA, a neurotransmitter which inhibits connectivity among neurons.
 This effect sedates the nervous system by suppressing neural hyperactivity, the cause of anxiety and panic.
 As a result, a person who uses a Xanax bar may feel relaxed and drowsy.
-In some cases, a Xanax bar will cause a person to fall asleep.
+In some cases, it will cause a person to fall asleep.
 For this reason, some people use Xanax to alleviate insomnia.

 - Enhanced dreams